andrewangelle/node-vanillaJS-app/README.md

 # node-express-api
-mock database with instrument data that you can sort by instrument name,family,clef,sounds.

 API built using Express and Node.js

+server.js includes mock database with instrument data

+Using the local path created via API user can sort by instrument name,family,clef and get back all corresponding data.

 using this tutorial: https://scotch.io/tutorials/